arrow-kt/arrow/modules/docs/arrow-docs/README.md

 For the mentioned cases, you should double check which `Ank` modifiers you wanna use for the snippets (`silent`, `replace` or `outFile(<file>)`).
 You have more details about each one of those in [Ank docs](../../ank/README.md).
 You have some real examples [on this docs PR](https://github.com/arrow-kt/arrow/pull/1134/files).

 Also note that you can make your Ank snippets **editable and runnable in the actual browser**, which is quite handy.
-Just add `{: data-executable='true'}` before your Ank Kotlin snippet.
+Just add this `{: data-executable='true'}` before your Ank Kotlin snippet.
 That **must be** used as a norm for all the snippets except for the ones that just represent infrastructure for following snippets (where there's not much value on making then runnable).

 ## How to deploy docs to a local server

 We use Jekyll so you can deploy your docs to a local server to test your changes and see how those would look once released.

-So, after adding your docs as mentioned before, you would:
+So, after making you doc changes as mentioned before, you would:

 ### 1. Run Ank to get your docs deployed locally

-Ank is in charge of compiling your doc snippets and deploying the proper binaries for those.
+Ank is in charge of compiling and validating your doc snippets and deploying the proper binaries for those.
 Run the following command:

 ```bash
 `./gradlew :arrow-docs:runAnk` (in arrow root dir)